LexouDuck/website/pages/art/pixelart/index.md

 ![](sunset.png)

-This strange sprite was made for [The Spriters' Resource Fighter game](#), to serve as a "character select" portait.
+This strange sprite was made for [The Spriters' Resource Fighter game](https://www.vg-resource.com/thread-20507.html), to serve as a "character select" portait.
 To poke fun at the tradition of most arcade fighting games, which is to have overly detailed character portraits, that sometimes are quite different from how the character looks in-game.
-Here this idea was turned up to eleven, by requiring that character portraits be done in a style reminiscent of [JoJo's Bizarre Adventure](#)
+Here this idea was turned up to eleven, by requiring that character portraits be done in a style reminiscent of *JoJo's Bizarre Adventure*.

 ![](mantador.png)